How LSD Affects The Brain

 Visualization of how much more of the brain contributes to the visual experience under LSD than under placebo.

-LSD researchers at the Beckley/Imperial Research Programme used brain imaging technology in an attempt to demonstrate the mechanisms behind LSD’s subjective experiences, such as visual hallucinations and a sense of ‘ego-dissolution.
-Research demonstrates how LSD decreases communication between the coordinated areas of the brain that work together to modulated and repress consciousness, this coordinated network of regions, known as the Default Mode Network (DMN), monitors and controls the volume of sensory information that enters our sphere of awareness.
-LSD was found to decrease activity in regions associated with DMN, allowing for increased communication between normally segregated brain networks, producing a brain wide integrated pattern of connectivity throughout leading to more fluid cognitive modes.
-The magnitude of this effect on the DMN seems to correlate to the strength of the subjective experience of ‘ego-dissolution’ and feeling of oneness/unity, which could have major implications for LSD-assisted psychotherapy, as it indicates that the drug allows patients to break free from the rigid modes of cognition/thought thought underlie depression and addiction.
+LSD researchers at the Beckley/Imperial Research Programme used brain imaging technology in an attempt to demonstrate the mechanisms behind LSD’s subjective experiences, such as hallucinations or ego-death.
+Research demonstrates how LSD decreases communication between the coordinated areas of the brain that work together to modulated and repress consciousness, this coordinated network of regions, known as the Default Mode Network (DMN), monitors and controls the volume of sensory information that we become aware of.
+LSD was found to decrease activity in DMN-centered regions of the brain, driving more communication between normally segregated brain networks, producing a brain-wide pattern of connectivity and more fluid cognitive modes.
+The magnitude of the effect seems to correlate to the strength of the ‘ego-death’ experience and how much the user professes to have an increased sense of oneness/unity.

 The research involved 20 volunteers who were each administered either 75 micrograms of LSD or placebo before having their brains scanned using various techniques including fMRI and magnetoencephalography (MEG).